 Idiomatic Pandas: Tricks & Features You May Not Know

 In this course you'll see how to use some lesser-used but idiomatic Pandas capabilities that lend your code better readability, versatility, and speed.

 Using Pandas to Make a Gradebook in Python

-With this Python project, you'll build a script to calculate grades for a class using pandas.
+With this course and Python project, you'll build a script to calculate grades for a class using pandas.
 The script will quickly and accurately calculate grades from a variety of data sources.
 You'll see examples of loading, merging, and saving data with pandas, as well as plotting some summary statistics.